noguntuberu/birthday/dev-guide.md

 ## Testing

 ### Unit Tests:
-Write tests for critical functions.
+Write tests for all functions.
 Aim for ~80% coverage of core logic.

 ### Integration Tests:
 Test API endpoints and key workflows using postman